Adore2113/MarsHSim/docs/dev_log.md

 ##      05/28/2026
     ♡ seperating files for print and Habitat State

-    ♡ this new print file is going to be made with debugging and checking numbers in mind, it will not be organized this way for the actual UI
+    ♡ this new print file is going to be made w. debugging and checking numbers in mind, it will not be organized this way for the actual UI

     ♡ went over output variable names and make them consistent (added, produced, recovered, proccessed, etc)